17 Best Portuguese Desserts

 #8 Molotof

-Molotof pudding is a dessert done by all Portuguese.
-Contrary to all other Portuguese desserts this pudding is cooked with egg whites and sugar.
+Molotof pudding is a dessert made by all Portuguese.
+Contrary to all other Portuguese desserts, this pudding is cooked with egg whites and sugar.
 Yes, we have one dessert that doesn’t have egg yolks.
-Normally this dessert is cooked to use the leftovers of egg whites, It is a fluffy soft dessert with a dulcet taste of Caramel.
-Although the pudding is frequently topped with sweet egg yolks (Portuguese being Portuguese… ).
+Normally, this dessert is cooked to use the leftovers of egg whites.
+It is a fluffy, soft dessert with a dulcet taste of Caramel.
+Although the pudding is frequently topped with sweet egg yolks (Portuguese being Portuguese… ), it is a dessert.

 Desserts to try in Portugal